 What Makes an Advanced Probiotic Formula Actually Effective?
 A Science-Based Breakdown

 Walk down any supplement aisle and you’ll see dozens of probiotics promising better digestion.
-Yet many people try multiple brands without noticeable results.
+Yet most people who try them switch brands within a few months.
+The reason is almost never “probiotics don’t work” — it’s formulation.
+Here’s what actually separates a probiotic that performs from one that doesn’t.

 - Supporting immune signaling